How to Network Your Way to Publication

 - Book to go to one of them.

-- If you don’t already have a website, create a simple one.
+- If you don’t have a website, create a simple one.

-- If you do have a website, contact a local writer and interview them for your site.
+- If you already have a website, contact a local writer and interview them for your site.

 - Contact an author you admire (but who isn’t a huge megastar).

-- Do a little something for them first, like a short review on Amazon.
+- Do a little something for them first, like a quick review on Amazon.

 - Write an email to the author.